-Eating tilapia can help lower triglyceride levels while raising HDL cholesterol (the good kind).
+Eating fish such as tilapia can help lower triglyceride levels while raising HDL cholesterol (the good kind).
 Improved heart health, reducing the risk of stroke and other cardiovascular problems that can lead to early death or disability (7).

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!

-This type of fish is packed with the essential amino acid called selenium.
+This type of fish is packed with the essential mineral called selenium.
 This antioxidant helps inhibit the growth of cancerous cells, combats depression, powerful immune system booster, and is a helper in keeping your weight in check (7).

 Rich Vitamin D

-Tilapia contains more than 100% of the recommended daily intake of vitamin D, which supports bone health and reduces risks for developing type 2 diabetes as well as heart disease (7).
+Tilapia is a good source of vitamin D, which supports bone health and reduces risks for developing type 2 diabetes as well as heart disease (7).

 Reduced Risk For Alzheimer’s Disease

-The omega 3s found in tilapia help inhibit harmful beta-amyloid plaques from forming on the brain and thus reduce the risk of getting Alzheimer’s disease or other forms of dementia that can interfere with your daily life over time (1).
+The omega 3s found in tilapia may help inhibit harmful beta-amyloid plaques from forming on the brain and thus possibly reduce the risk of developing Alzheimer’s disease or other forms of dementia that can interfere with your daily life over time (1).

 Health Benefits Of Asparagus